rryi/BitStructs.jl/README.md

  # current state: in development

- As soon as I think the package is usable, I will make it a registered julia package.
+ As soon as I think the package is usable, it will become a registered julia package.